 For this trip, I’m reading Zorba the Greek, by Nikos Kazantzakis for the first time (yes, I should have read it years ago).
 Zorba celebrates the spirit of Greece and of life with layers of philosophy and deep insight into the human soul.
 Kazantzakis was nominated for the Nobel Prize for Literature 9 different years and lost by just one vote to Albert Camus in 1957.
 Because of his works like The Last Temptation of Christ, the Greek Orthodox church did not allow Kazantzakis to be buried in a cemetery in his hometown of Heraklion, Crete.
 So he was buried just outside the city walls and the epitaph on his tombstone reads ‘I hope for nothing, I fear nothing, I am free.’
 Zorba is a fantastic read before or during your visit to Greece!

 Thinking to make Greece your next vacation and have questions?
-Drop me a line at firstname.lastname@example.org or leave a comment!
+Email me at firstname.lastname@example.org or leave a comment and I can assist!